ACLIENS-ACL/clinic/README.md

 ```
 # Installation 📩
   * Open two separate terminals.
-  * In the first terminal, go to the Backend folder and type the command: `npm start`
+  * In the first terminal, go to the Backend folder and type the command: `npm install`
       ```bash
-      cd server && npm start
+      cd server && npm install
       ```
-  * In the second terminal, go to the Frontend folder and type the command: `npm run dev`
+  * In the second terminal, go to the Frontend folder and type the command: `npm install`
       ```bash
-      cd virtualClinic && npm run dev
+      cd virtualClinic && npm install
       ```

 # API Reference 📋